-Outcomes Focus for Learning

-Students will be expected to

-Focus for Learning Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Evidence - How can we know if government is making the best possible decisions for the common good?
+Focus for Learning Focus for Learning Examples of how the forms of analysis (see outcome 2.0) may be integrated in this outcome include: Evidence - How can we know if government is making the best possible decisions for the common good?
 What indicators could be used?
 Comparison - Are some areas of government responsibility more important than others?
 Why?
-Causality - What might happen if government reduced spending in area?
-What might an increase in spending in area affect society?
-Perspectives - How should government prioritize the needs of citizens?
+Causality - What might happen if government reduced spending in area.
+What might happen if government reduced taxes?
+Significance - How should government prioritize the needs of citizens?
 Values - What can we infer about government priorities based on spending?
 By the completion of this outcome students should understand that government decisions have opportunity costs.
 Sample Performance Indicator(s) Explain how political ideology influences government spending.

-Sample Teaching and Assessment Strategies Resources and Notes Consolidation Teachers may Provide students with a case study or news article on an economic or social issue faced by a level of government.
+Sample Teaching and Assessment Strategies Resources and Notes Consolidation Teachers mayProvide students with a case study or news article on an economic or social issue faced by a level of government.
 Brainstorm with students possible ways of addressing the issue.
-Possible case studies include - loss of a primary employer in a rural area, or - access to healthcare services.
+Possible case studies include loss of a primary employer in a rural area, or access to healthcare services.
 Students may Create an advertisement for a real or fictitious political party / candidate for an upcoming election outlining the party's spending priorities.
 Be sure to consider the government's areas of responsibility.
 Extension Students may Research the platform of a political party used in the last federal election.
 What were that party's spending priorities?
 Do you support this platform?
 Why?
 What changes would you make?
 Write a letter to a politician outlining your concerns on a specific economic or social issue.